MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis

-A key characteristic that differentiates MAPLE from existing DR methods~\cite{espadoto2019toward} is its explicit focus on resolving intra-cluster variation.
+\textbf{Strengths and limitations across data characteristics.} \quad A key characteristic that differentiates MAPLE from existing DR methods~\cite{espadoto2019toward} is its explicit focus on resolving intra-cluster variation.
 By revealing higher-resolution structures within clusters, MAPLE makes internal organization more visible in the resulting layouts, which often also increases overall class separability, as shown in our quantitative evaluation results.

-If the primary objective is class separability, beyond the experiments performed on real-world datasets presented in~\cref{tab:metrics}, we observe that MAPLE's effectiveness depends strongly on the structure of the input data.
+If the primary objective is class separability, beyond the experiments performed on real-world datasets presented in \cref{tab:metrics}, we observe that MAPLE's effectiveness depends strongly on the structure of the input data.
 We define ``simple'' datasets as those with already high manifold capacity~\cite{yerxa2023mmcr} and clean geometry (e.g., synthetic manifolds like the Helix or Swiss roll).
 On such simple datasets, MAPLE tends to provide limited additional benefit, as a standard $k$NN graph already captures the local manifold structure reasonably well.
 In contrast, MAPLE consistently outperforms standard methods on more ``complex'' datasets (e.g., MNIST, Fashion-MNIST), where neighborhoods exhibit noise and significant class overlap.
 These results suggest that MAPLE is especially effective when the graph construction benefits from additional geometric regularization.

 Furthermore, we observe that preprocessing and the resulting dimensionality influenced MAPLE's performance.
 Theoretical and empirical results on manifold capacity~\cite{schaeffer_towards_2024}, together with our MAPLE experiments, suggest that performance degrades when data are heavily whitened and the embedding dimension is large but contains little orthogonal variance.
 For instance, after applying PCA and retaining more than 200 principal components on a simple dataset, if neighborhoods are fuzzy, MAPLE may degenerate, meaning that the global nuclear norm has no additional variance to distribute, so centroids in the embedding fail to spread out, and the low-dimensional layout contracts into compact clusters.